jamesrcounts/jamesrcounts.com/_posts/2021-07-16-container-releases-to-kubernetes-with-azure-devops.md

 resource block connects pipelines in Azure DevOps by specifying the names of the build pipelines and whether each build pipeline should trigger the deployment pipeline.
-The deployment pipeline declares both the “parrot-docker” and the “parrot-helm” pipelines as triggers to meet the requirement.
+The deployment pipeline declares both the "parrot-docker" and the "parrot-helm" pipelines as triggers to meet the requirement.

 > If you want to consume artifacts from another pipeline without
-> triggering a run, set the “trigger” property to false.
+> triggering a run, set the "trigger" property to false.

 ### Deployment Stages